air-cbr/point-mass-robot-simulator/README.md

 <!-- No part of this code may be used, copied, modified, or distributed without prior written permission from the author. -->

-See `LICENSE.txt` for full details.
+See `LICENSE` file for full details.